Cisco switch monitoring

 “Our biggest concern is network availability.
 I’ve been using PRTG for almost 10 years, in three different locations.
 For each location, PRTG is the first software I install.
 PRTG is intuitive and easy to use.
 Like all monitoring software, it needs constant fine-tuning.
 But customizing PRTG is a breeze.
 And because PRTG is programmable, you can use the software to draw conclusions on any data at your disposal.”

 “With Solarwinds, Cacti, and SNMPC, we needed three different monitoring systems to create an overview of all our devices and systems.
 None of the tools offered a mobile app, which ultimately led us to switch to PRTG.
 We were thrilled to learn PRTG Network Monitor could replace all three tools, and subsequently were able to save lots of time and money.”

-“We were looking for a monitoring tool that offered a slick dashboard with powerful data.
+“We were searching for a dashboard with a great visual layout that provided meaningful data.
 Students need to get used to the software they will encounter during their IT careers.”

 Are you looking for a monitoring tool that only monitors Cisco switches?
 Or do you want a monitoring tool that can monitor Cisco switches as well as the switches of other manufacturers?
 Are you only interested in monitoring hardware parameters, or additional parameters such as performance and traffic?

 Cisco hardware is used in professional settings.
 PRTG is used by more than 500,000 system administrators worldwide.
 Comparisons are a good way to learn more about tools such as PRTG, SolarWinds, and Nagios.
 Click here for our comparison of these tools.